 - 🛍️ Best Near Pike Place Market – Inn at the Market

 - 💵 Best Budget – Watertown Hotel

-Got an idea of which sounds like the best hotel for you?
+Got an idea of which sounds like the best hotel in Seattle for you?
 Great!
 Now let’s do a deep dive into the best areas and neighborhoods in Seattle:

 10 Best Neighborhoods and Areas to Stay in Seattle

 Seattle has tons of neighborhoods between Puget Sound on the west and Lake Washington to the east, but the majority of the best neighborhoods to stay in Seattle are adjacent to the downtown area.

 Generally speaking, these neighborhoods have the best hotels in Seattle and harbor the bulk of tourist attractions.
 That said, places a bit further afield are great for visitors whose main objective is to get more of a local experience.

 I’ll start with the best neighborhoods around the city center, and then walk you through the ones further away.